At first glance, you might not think much of a fastener used in a metal roof system. It seems like such a small piece of the puzzle, right?

 In exposed fastener metal roofing systems, gasket head fasteners are the most commonly used.
 When you’re looking at a corrugated or other exposed fastener type of roof, gasket head fasteners are the screws that are drilled through the face of the panels and have the screw head visible.

-These screws have a washer/gasket positioned between the head of the screw and the panel that keeps water from entering the penetration point.
+These screws have a washer/gasket positioned between the head of the screw and the panel that helps to keep water from entering the penetration point.

 Exposed gasket head fasteners typically have a hex drive type.